Skip to navigation Skip to content

 Initial outpatient consultations are usually available within a few weeks for most NHS e-Referral clinics.
 This means that you will receive treatment a consultant diagnosis and have clarity on the next stages of your care.

-If Sulis Hospital Bath is not given as a choice in the letter from your GP, please contact us at 01225 985 200 or email enquiries@sulishospital.com
+First, ask your GP about referrals and let them know that you’re interested in going to Sulis Hospital.
+They’ll give you a letter listing your choice of hospitals and providing your unique booking reference number.
+If Sulis Hospital Bath is not given as a choice in the letter from your GP, please contact us at 01225 985 200 or email enquiries@sulishospital.com.

-We aim to treat patients within 18 weeks however the majority of patients are treated in shorter time frames.
-Initial outpatient consultations are usually available within a few weeks and treatment within 8 to 10 weeks for most NHS clinics.
+We aim to treat patients within 18 weeks.
+The majority of patients are treated sooner.
+Initial consultations are usually available within a few weeks, with most treatments starting within 8 to 10 weeks.

 Fast track your treatment